BlueCat-Community/View404/README.md

 private var view404: View404? = null
 ```

-If you want showing Error Screen in Activity, Write following Code.
+If you want to overlay 'not found' View on your ViewGroup,
 ```kotlin
 if(view404 == null)
     view404 = View404(this, R.layout.layout_404)